 Out-of-pocket costs incurred by the firm on your behalf will be invoiced to you as they are incurred.
 These may include Company Registry fees, search fees and any related fees that we may incur as part of the verification process.
 VAT (if applicable) will be added to disbursements.

 ECS shall generally issue an initial invoice for our services at commencement of the Services.
 ECS reserves the right not to commence any work until this initial invoice is settled in full.
 If work is commenced prior to this being settled, ECS reserves the right to suspend work until this is settled.

 If any further fees are incurred, ECS shall issue an invoice for the balance of the fees which shall be immediately due.
-ECS may refuse to apply for Registration until all fees are paid in full.
+ECS may refuse to apply for Registration or to submit an update statement until all fees are paid in full.

 ECS may charge interest on any outstanding amount from the date of the invoice at 4% per annum above the NatWest Bank’s prevailing base rate from time to time.
 ECS fees and disbursements will be payable by you regardless of the outcome of the matter on which we have been instructed.
 Should a third party agree to pay the ECS fees but fail to do so, you will nevertheless be responsible for discharging them.

 9. Storage, retrieval and use of documents and information